LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 The opportunities for them to occur can be minimized, but the risk cannot be totally eliminated.
 Legionella are very common bacteria in the environment.
 In building water systems, they can resist low levels of chlorine treatment and can persist in sediment found in pipes.
 Home and public hot tubs should be properly disinfected and pH of the water regularly checked and maintained at appropriate levels.
 Individuals at increased risk for infection may choose to avoid high-risk exposures, such as being in or near a hot tub.

 Pontiac fever, the type of legionella infection that causes flu-like systems, is generally self-limiting and resolves in most cases without treatment, so testing is not considered routinely necessary.
+Testing might be warranted in cases where Legionnaires disease symptoms are associated with travel, hospitalization, a stay in an assisted-living facility, or other risk factors (e.g., smoking, older than age 50, chronic lung disease, etc).

 The disease and bacteria were named after an incident in which a significant number of people who went to an American Legion convention in Philadelphia in 1976 developed pneumonia.
 A new type of bacteria was identified as the cause and was subsequently named Legionella.
 This outbreak caused illness in 182 people and resulted in 29 deaths.